 Hyperpigmentation and Scarring

-Before learning how to pop a pimple, you should know the risks involved.
-Even when done carefully, pimple popping can lead to scarring or hyperpigmentation, and this is more common for people of color.
+Before learning when and how to pop a pimple safely, you should know the risks involved.
+Even when done carefully, papule popping can lead to scarring or hyperpigmentation, and this is more common for people of color.

 Hyperpigmentation is commonly associated with acne because melanin is a key part of the wound healing process.
 When there’s a break in the skin, different chemicals, including melanin, are sent to repair the damage.
 Melanin gives a darker color to cells in the acne, and it typically fades after a few weeks.